ricardobrg/website/src/docs/get-started/flutter-for/android-devs.md

               }
             });
           },
+          decoration: InputDecoration(
-          decoration: InputDecoration(hintText: "This is a hint", errorText: _getErrorText()), ),
+            hintText: "This is a hint",
+            errorText: _getErrorText(),
+          ),
+        ),
       ),
     );